 (a) Blocks estrogen receptors in the uterus, preventing eggs from getting implanted

 (b) Increases the concentration of estrogen and prevents oblation in females

 (d) Is a post-coital contraceptive.

-Saheli is a mini pill that contains a nonsteroidal preparation called centchroman which is taken once in a week after an initial intake of twice a week dose for 3 months.
-It blocks estrogen receptors in the uterus hence alters uterine lining and prevents fertilised egg from being implanted.
+Saheli is a mini pill that contains a nonsteroidal preparation called centchroman which is taken once in a week after an initial intake of twice a week for 3 months.
+It blocks estrogen receptors in the uterus hence alters uterine lining and prevents fertilised eggs from being implanted.

 Q.6.
-Match the following sexually transmitted diseases (column I) with their causative agent (column II) and select the correct option.
+Match the following sexually transmitted diseases (column I) with their causative agents (column II) and select the correct option.
 (2018)